All Episodes

 Listen to this.

-Said, uh Nick, now that night has fallen, give us a better sense of what you're learning about inside that luxury compound, just how bin Laden was living.
+John King said, Nick, now that night has fallen, give us a better sense of what you're learning about inside that luxury compound, just how bin Laden was living.

-Soccer balls ending up over the 18 foot wall.
+Soccer balls ending up over the 18-foot wall.

 Have you seen this compound?